Project Background

 From a community survey held from 26 August to 15 September, 60% of respondents supported Skelly Recreation Reserve as the preferred location over the alternative option of Dale Street Park.

-This concept design will be available to the community as part of a second round of consultation to formally adopt the park location under the Local Laws process.
+We now awaiting additional funding to become available before we can progress with construction.
+When this occurs, there will also be a second round of community consultation which will be required to formally adopt the park location under the Local Laws process.

-The community will be given advice when this consultation is open for feedback.
+The community will be given advice when this local laws consultation process is open for feedback.

 Off-leash park responsibilities